AndreyAPopov/AndreyAPopov/README.md

 ### Andrey A Popov

-I am a PostDoc at Oden.
+I am an Assistant Professor at the University of Hawai'i at Manoa.